zithokamvalethu/lethu.github.io/_posts/2021-08-26-conditional rendering from props.md

 What is conditional rendering in React?
 Image result for render conditionally from props Conditional rendering is a term to describe the ability to render different user interface (UI) markup if a condition is true or false.
 In React, it allows us to render different elements or components based on a condition.
 This concept is applied often in the following scenarios: Rendering external data from an API.

+# CONCLUSION
+Tomorrow I will start reading a book called 'The road to react'.